RedRobotics/HeadBoard/README.md

 Power up your Pi by switching the power switch to the on position.
 When it's powered up, SSH into it from your PC.
 Adafruit's guide [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh?view=all).

-Once you are connected, run the keyboard_control.py program by typing:
+Once you are connected, run the keyboard_control.py program by entering:

 `sudo python keyboard_control.py`

+Wait for a few seconds for everything to load.

 You should now be able to drive your bot around using the following keys:
 W = Forwards